solsoftware/capsula/tutorial.md

 In this case, we say that the ```this.delivery.onDelivered``` output operation acts as source, while the ```this.archive.process``` and the ```this.onDelivered``` act as targets.

 > Each source operation could be wired to many targets.
 Similarly, each target operation could be wired to many source operations.
-A method can only act as a target when being wired.
+When being wired, a method can only act as a target.

 <table class="method">
 <thead><tr><th colspan="2">[method] <a href="{{ "/api-reference/module-capsula.Operation.html" | relative_url }}#source" target="_blank">source</a></th></tr></thead>